zachpoblete/MouseToys/README.md

 # 🖱️ MouseToys

 Keyboard shortcuts are awesome.
-But sometimes, you just have one hand on the mouse like Cueball here:
+But sometimes, you just have one hand on the mouse:

 <img src="https://github.com/user-attachments/assets/b3f014b5-40cb-456e-8a68-ea36c8e7355e" width="225">